Efficient nonlinear flame response modeling for propulsion thermoacoustic analysis using limited numerical data: Surrogate architecture for flame response modeling

+The response surrogate must reflect the temporal structure of the flame-response problem.
+The input is a velocity-perturbation sequence, and the target is the global heat-release-rate perturbation at a given time.
+Three features of this mapping are important.
+First, the input is a time series, so the ordering and temporal relationships among velocity samples must be retained.
+Sequential architectures such as Long Short-Term Memory (LSTM) networks \cite{hochreiter1997long} and Transformer networks \cite{vaswani2017attention} are therefore natural candidates for capturing this dependence.

+Second, the flame response has a finite but long memory.
+In this study, one input velocity-perturbation sample contains 6000 points, which makes direct sequence learning inefficient \cite{bengio1994learning, pascanu2013difficulty}.
+Such long sequences increase the risk of vanishing gradients in LSTM models, and specialized recurrent architectures have been proposed to extend the learnable sequence length \cite{li2018independently}.
+Long inputs also increase the computational cost of Transformer self-attention \cite{vaswani2017attention, tay2022efficient}.
+A reduction of sequence length is therefore required before sequential feature extraction.

+Third, low-level temporal features are important for both accuracy and generalization.
+Changing one velocity sample, or changing the order of two samples, can alter the heat-release-rate response.
+Deep networks often compress detailed input information as features propagate to deeper layers; shallow features can therefore retain local variations that are useful for resolving nonlinear flame dynamics.
+The proposed architecture explicitly preserves and reinjects such temporal-detail information.

-To address the three problems outlined above, our previous work introduced a neural network architecture featuring a combination of a Decreasing Sequence Increasing Dimension (DSID) module and a sequence module \cite{wu2023reconstruction}, which effectively addresses the first two problems.
-To address the third problem, based on the previous work, the present study introduces a Dual-Path model, which aims to utilize low-level features within the sequence features to improve both the accuracy of flame nonlinear response construction and the generalization ability of the neural network.
-Fig.~\ref{nerual-network-overall-architecture} shows the overall architecture of the Dual-Path model, which consists of two primary components: the Chronological Features Path (CFP) and the Temporal Detail Feature Path (TDFP).
-The former is tasked with extracting chronological features and consists primarily of a Convolutional Neural Network (CNN) embedding module and four LSTM layers.
-The latter is focused on temporal detail feature extraction and includes a temporal detail module and two encoder modules.
-The other important module is the injector module, which built a bridge between the two paths for the interaction of features between the two paths.
-The Dual-Path Model mainly leverages three fundamental neural network architectures in this study: CNN \cite{lecun1998gradient}, Recurrent Neural Network (RNN) \cite{elman1990finding}, and Transformer \cite{vaswani2017attention}.
-Detailed descriptions of these models can be found in the Supplementary Materials A or reference \cite{lecun1998gradient,elman1990finding,vaswani2017attention}.
+Our previous work combined a Decreasing Sequence Increasing Dimension (DSID) module with a sequence module to address sequence length and temporal dependence \cite{wu2023reconstruction}.
+Building on that basis, the present study introduces a Dual-Path model that uses low-level temporal features to improve nonlinear response construction and generalization.
+Fig.~\ref{nerual-network-overall-architecture} shows the architecture.
+The Chronological Features Path (CFP) extracts ordered sequence features using a Convolutional Neural Network (CNN) embedding module and four LSTM layers.
+The Temporal Detail Feature Path (TDFP) extracts local temporal details through a temporal detail module and two encoder modules.
+Injector modules exchange information between the two paths.
+The model uses CNN \cite{lecun1998gradient}, Recurrent Neural Network (RNN) \cite{elman1990finding}, and Transformer \cite{vaswani2017attention} concepts; their basic descriptions are provided in Supplementary Material A and in the cited references \cite{lecun1998gradient,elman1990finding,vaswani2017attention}.